Rice has inorganic arsenic that can’t be eliminated from regular preparation. But you can reduce Arsenic level in rice if you use this method.

-I’ve written about arsenic (carcinogen!) in rice in the past here, here and how everyone should sign this petition (to urge FDA to set limits for Arsenic) but I didn’t explain exactly how to prepare and cook rice to reduce arsenic level in detail.
+I’ve written about inorganic arsenic (carcinogen!) in rice in the past here and here.
+But I didn’t explain exactly how to prepare and cook rice to reduce arsenic level in detail.
 And any time someone tags me on social media looking for directions on how to prepare rice properly, (Maybe because I’m Asian and eat crazy amount of rice and haven’t died yet?!?!?)
 I furiously type out the directions.
 So I thought why not just write a post on how to reduce arsenic level in rice?
 I often think some things are so simple that it’s too silly to post about it, like, how to make rice or grill a pineapple.
 Yea, you read the last one right.
 But I guess that’s silly to assume.

 In recent years, so many people started to stay away from gluten due to health reasons, and rice has become their sexy grain of choice.
 Even the Paleo Community allows rice as a “gray area” food if they can tolerate it when other grains are prohibited.
 Read #2 from The Domestic Man about #teamwhiterice.